 This is a fantastic opportunity for three individuals to develop their clinical leadership skills and quality improvement knowledge.

-The closing date for applications is Friday 17 May 2019.
+The closing date for applications has been extended to 31 May 2019.

 The scholarship in residence programme runs over one academic year starting in September 2019.